How much can a mature blueberry plant produce?

 How many blueberry plants can you put in an acre?

 We suggest putting blueberry plants 4 feet apart in the rows, and having the rows 10 feet apart.
 This will allow you to have 1,089 blueberry plants in an acre.
 So this means if 1,000 of the plants survive from planting an acre once they reach maturity you would have a minimum of 5,000 pounds of blueberries a year.
 The maximum possible would be 20,000 pounds of blueberries a year.
+We feel like a reasonable expectation for Northern and Southern highbush, as well as Rabbit eye varieties is 8-9,000 pounds per plant.

 How much can you sell blueberries for?